top of page

 The first two stages have a strictly vertical trajectory, which is a unique flight profile compared to all other orbital vehicles that are bending their trajectory straight from the start.
 The EcoRocket’s first two stages fly straight up until it reaches space, and then the third stage is fired to place the payload into orbit.

-The first stage will splashdown under its parachute, assisted by the Landing Engine.
-The second stage will splashdown using exclusively its parachute.
+The first and second stages will splashdown under their parachutes.
 Both stages will land in the same area, since their trajectory is vertical.
 This allows the naval vessel to execute a fast and precise recovery operation.

 EcoRocket Heavy

-tons to LEO.
-ARCA will use this rocket for the AMi Exploration, asteroid mining program.
+ArcaSpace will use this rocket for the AMi Exploration, asteroid mining program as well as for cargo delivery to LEO.

-EcoRocket Heavy will use the EcoRocket Demonstrator’s uprated first stage as a Propulsion Module (PM), which is an individual rocket in itself.
+EcoRocket Heavy will use the EcoRocket Demonstrator Produs 3 first stage as a Propulsion Module (PM).
 Multiple PMs are strapped together to create a bigger, more capable structure, able to lift significantly more payload.

 bottom of page